 Applications for closure permits for the previously used landfill sites were granted by the Department of Environmental Affairs and Development Planning (DEA&DP), and the National Department of Environmental Affairs assisted the municipality by undertaking the process.
 The rehabilitation costs of these sites remain a challenge.
 The rehabilitation of the Piketberg site is estimated to cost R 25.983 million, while the Porterville site will cost R 23.535 million.
+The rehabilitation cost of the Piketberg site and Porterville site are estimated at R 84 million.
 The Municipality does not have the cash reserves for this expenditure, but nevertheless regard it as a priority and will endeavour to obtain funding.
 The closure and rehabilitation of the Velddrif site forms part of a land exchange in terms of which the new owner will bear the rehabilitation costs.